lindaprotocol/documentation-en/docs/introduction/overview.md

 - 5: WITNESS_PAY_PER_BLOCK, [0, 100 000 000 000 000 000] //the block producing reward, currently 32,000,000 SUN
 - 6: WITNESS_STANDBY_ALLOWANCE, [0, 100 000 000 000 000 000] //the votes reward for top 127 super representative candidates, currently 115,200,000,000 SUN
 - 7: CREATE_NEW_ACCOUNT_FEE_IN_SYSTEM_CONTRACT, //the fee to create an account in system, currently 1,000,000 SUN
-- 8: CREATE_NEW_ACCOUNT_BANDWIDTH_RATE, //the consumption of bandwidth or TRX while creating an account, using together with #7
+- 8: CREATE_NEW_ACCOUNT_BANDWIDTH_RATE, //the consumption of bandwidth or LIND while creating an account, using together with #7
 - 9: ALLOW_CREATION_OF_CONTRACTS, //to enable the VM
 - 10: REMOVE_THE_POWER_OF_THE_GR, //to clear the votes of GR
 - 11: ENERGY_FEE, [0,100 000 000 000 000 000] //SUN